CS2103AUG2016-F12-B2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 TodoApp shows a message to indicate that the list is empty Use case ends

-#### Use case: Mark a task as complete
+#### Use case: Mark a task as completed

 **MSS**

 1. User requests to list tasks
 2. TodoApp shows a list of tasks
-3. User marks a specific task in the list as complete
+3. User requests to mark a specific task in the list
-4. TodoApp marks the task as complete
+4. TodoApp sets completion of the task to true
-Use case ends

 **Extensions**